cncf/tag-security/assessments/guide/security-reviewer.md

 It is preferred that reviewers have previous experience performing formal or informal software or security audits or assessments for a variety of organizations.
-An ideal reviewer should also have been the recipient of CNCF project security evaluations for a software project they manage.
+An ideal reviewer should also have been the recipient of CNCF project security reviews for a software project they manage.

 Reviewers interested in performing hands-on review should have experience in this area.